WICG/attribution-reporting-api/AGGREGATE.md

 to ensure that the information in `shared_info` is not tampered with, since the aggregation service will need that information to do proper replay protection.
-The authenticated data will consist of the `shared_info` string (encoded as UTF-8) with a constant prefix added for domain separation.
+The authenticated data will consist of the `shared_info` string (encoded as UTF-8) with a constant prefix added for domain separation, i.e. to avoid ciphertexts being reused for different protocols, even if public keys are shared.

 The encryption will use public keys specified by the aggregation service.
 The browser will encrypt payloads just before the report is sent by fetching the